-It’s now easier than ever to get your fashion fix at home thanks to soft furnishings from Calvin Klein or Bella Freud’s signature slogans on cosy cushions.
-We take a closer look at some of our favourite fashion for the home pieces and their catwalk inspirations….
+It’s now easier than ever to get your fashion fix at home thanks to soft furnishings from Calvin Klein or Bella Freud’s signature slogans on cozy pillows.
+We take a closer look at some of our favorite fashion for the home pieces and their catwalk inspirations….

 Fashion is ephemeral and this is its great charm.
 Home is long-lasting like elegance.
 Rosita Missoni.

 Every bit as chic as her fashion line, Bella Freud’s candles are emblazoned with her signature designs including Ginsberg is God, 1970 and Je t’aime Jane.
 Perfect for making a statement in any space, slogans will never go out of style.

 People are really interested in expressing themselves through the style in their homes, not just clothing.
 Bella Freud

 Renowned worldwide for his iconic style, the house of Karl Lagerfeld celebrates his enormous legacy and pours his passion, intuition, and creativity into the core of every design.
 Fused with a contemporary, forward-looking spirit, the brand combines Parisian classics with a rock-chic attitude and tailored silhouettes.

 The prolific designer, who passed away in 2019, was such a connoisseur of fragrances he could often identify which scents people near him were wearing.
 He was also known to spritz different scents on his curtains and slipcovers at home.
 A few years before his death, Lagerfeld selected five fragrances for the collection.
 Some of the fragrances, like iris, cardamom, cinnamon, sandal, and black tea which are used in the Karl Lagerfeld boutiques.